On the van der Waerden numbers w(2;3,t): Introduction

 \section{Introduction}

-We consider Ramsey theory and its connections to computer science (see \cite{Rosta2004RamseySurvey} for a survey) by exploring a rather recent link, especially to algorithms and formal methods, namely to ``SAT solving''.
+We consider \href{http://en.wikipedia.org/wiki/Ramsey_theory}{Ramsey theory} and its connections to computer science (see \cite{Rosta2004RamseySurvey} for a survey) by exploring a rather recent link, especially to algorithms and formal methods, namely to \href{http://en.wikipedia.org/wiki/Boolean_satisfiability_problem}{SAT solving}.
 SAT is the problem of finding a satisfying assignment for a propositional formula.
 Since Ramsey problems can naturally be formulated as SAT problems, SAT solvers can be used to compute numbers from Ramsey theory.
-In the present article, we consider van der Waerden numbers, where SAT had its biggest success in Ramsey theory: determination of $w(2; 6,6)$ to be $1132$ \cite{KourilPaulW26}, a new diagonal van der Waerden number after almost 30 years.
+In the present article, we consider van der Waerden numbers (\cite{vanderWaerden1927Baudet}), where SAT had its biggest success in Ramsey theory, namely the determination of $\vdw(2; 6,6) = 1132$ in \cite{KourilPaulW26}, the first new diagonal van der Waerden (short ``vdW'') number after almost 30 years.